Kreyu/data-table-bundle/docs/src/reference/types/action/options/action.md

 ;
 ```

-When action is a [row action](../../../../docs/components/actions.md), you can provide a callable
+When action is a [row action](../../../../docs/components/actions.md), you can provide a closure
 that will receive the row data as an argument and should return a string:

 ```php